Nija Tactical Knife Review: The Polish-Built Blade Made for Self-Defense

 the NIJA TACTICAL KNIFE

-IN THE FIELD
+IN THE TRENCHES

 As I started to wear the Nija, a few things stood out.
 The Nija’s short overall size and thin profile make it an awesome EDC tactical knife, and its tail feels very sharp against the tender skin on the side of your body.